-Millbrae Skeptics in the Pub
+Skeptics in the Pub: Millbrae

 If ye value critical thinking, and if ye scorn the flim-flam man, join us, your friends.
-Skeptics in the Pub is a group of like-minded people informally discussing the latest in science or pseudoscience over Fish & Chips and ale.
+We are a group who informally discuss the latest in science or pseudoscience over good eats & ale.
+Sponsored by Bay Area Skeptics.

 WHEN: 7PM Wednesday 25 January (We are skipping November & December.
 You will need to access ale elsewhere!)